 Newhall developed a coping mechanism, which was gardening.
 He took all of the tragedies of his life and channeled them through flowers.
 He built his first garden in 1983, which was dedicated to his wife.

 Newhall now has 54 different gardens on his property, and each garden represents a different theme.
-For instance, the yellow tulips represent helpless love.
+For instance, yellow tulips represent helpless love.

 A woman who helped build one of the gardens passed away from cancer at age 31.
 He has a garden dedicated to her that features bleeding heart flowers, which represent the theme of life interrupted.